Our job is self-actualisation. Or is it?

 Following my 90-slide post-HE-Festival thriller plenary, was a superb presentation from the Manchester United Foundation’s CEO John Shiels, who’s been partnering with Ulster University over a project in Derry-Londonderry.
 It was set up to enhance educational outreach for schools – raising aspirations, improving participation and attainment, that sort of thing.

-Shiels talked of the way in which he’s had to shift some of the focus of its work from self-actualisation in Maslow’s hierarchy to the basics of love, blankets and food.
+Shiels talked of the way in which he’s had to shift some of the focus of the foundation’s work from self-actualisation in Maslow’s hierarchy to the basics of love, blankets and food.
 One conference-goer asked if the blankets were Man U branded.
 Shiels patiently explained that he could buy more if they weren’t – and that would have more of an impact.

 I suspect plenty of people think of universities as being in the self-actualisation business – places that never had to think about the 4 levels below, staffed by people that often took levels 1-4 for granted when they were a student.
 The debate on the Free Speech Act was chock-full of pontification about that purple pinnacle – people just don’t see universities as places that need to do the rest.